judyzhu-math/how-unlucky-am-i/README.md

 I placed ten pet nests in my home(which is the maximum each player could place in their home) and played for about two months, but I still did not get a single shiny or alternate-color egg.
 Out of frustration and curiosity, I decided to use probability and Python simulation to answer the question:

-How unlucky am I, mathematically?
+How unlucky am I, mathematically?☹️

 The exact base probability is unknown.
 The source only says that the normal rate is below 1%.